astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 ##### Summary

-Writes the text representation of the specified object, followed by the current line terminator, to the standard output stream.
+Writes the text representation of the specified object, followed by the current line terminator, to the output location.

 ##### Parameters